Elaine Thompson-Herah wins in Hungary; Olympic sprint picture jumbles

 Also Tuesday, world champion Steven Gardiner beat American Michael Norman in a battle of the two fastest 400m sprinters in this Olympic cycle.
 Gardiner, who in a May race fell to the track and was carried into the infield, won in 44.47 seconds.
 Norman, who won the Olympic Trials in 44.07, was third in 44.65 behind Bryce Deadmon.

 South African Wayde van Niekerk, the Rio gold medalist and world-record holder, was a late scratch.
-Van Niekerk is coming back from tearing an ACL and meniscus in his right leg playing celebrity tag rugby in 2017.
+Van Niekerk, coming back from tearing an ACL and meniscus in his right leg playing celebrity tag rugby in 2017, tweeted that he had lower back discomfort in his warm-up.

 South African Akani Simbine won the men’s 100m in an African record 9.84 seconds to become second-fastest in the world this year.
 Only U.S. Olympic Trials champion Trayvon Bromell has gone faster in 2021 (9.77).
 Bromell was not in the field in Hungary.